kaapstorm/samuel/11_england.rst

 mind for a while now, and I think it needs a holistic approach to find a solution.
 An approach that might play to your strengths."

-"Well," started Douglas, a little boubtfully.
+"Well," started Douglas, a little doubtfully.

 "Barman, another two pints, please," interrupted Samuel.